batahualpa11/CodePath-Prework/README.md

 [Guide]](https://www.youtube.com/watch?v=GA92eKlYio4) .

 ## App Brainstorming (Step 4)

-- Improve the UI by using different fonts/colors/background
-- Feel free to play around with other elements, such as image views, textfields, etc.
-- Iplement a way to change the color of the text as well

 Make a list of your favorite 3-5 applications and identify 2-3 features that make them your favorite app.
 Its okay if features repeat on different apps
 - Example App: Instagram